Buddhism and Hinduism: Buddha in Hinduism

 Between 450 CE and the sixth century, Hindus came to see the Buddha as an avatar of Vishnu.
 The first account of this appears in the Vishnu Purana.
 The word Buddha is also mentioned in several of the Puranas, which are held by modern scholars to have been composed after the Buddha's time.

 The Bhāgavata Purāṇa states that "when the Kali Age has begun, in order to delude the enemies of the gods, Visnu will be born as the Buddha."
-In the Bhagavata and Vishnu Puranas, the main purpose of this incarnation was to destroy certain demons who had managed to learn Vedic rites and aceticism.
+In the Bhagavata and Vishnu Puranas, the main purpose of this incarnation was to destroy certain demons who had managed to learn Vedic rites and asceticism.
 For this purpose, Vishnu descended as the Buddha and taught a heresy to the demons so that they would abandon the Vedas and asceticism and lose their power, allowing them to be destroyed.
 According to the Vishnu Purana, these demons also taught this heresy to others who became Buddhists and abandoned the true Dharma.
 This allowed the gods to kill them.
 Similarly, the Bhaviṣya Purāṇa states that during the first stage of the Kali Yuga, when Vishnu was born as Shakyamuni, "the path of the Vedas was destroyed and all men became Buddhists.
 Those who sought refuge with Vishnu were deluded."

-In spite of the negative association of the Buddha avatar with demons and heresy, some Hindus in the post-Puranic period also came to accept the Buddha avatar's teaching as being a positive teaching.
+In spite of the isolated presence of a negative association of the Buddha avatar with demons and heresy, some Hindus in the post-Puranic period also came to accept the Buddha avatar's teaching as being a positive teaching.
 Thus, the Varaha Purana and the Matsya Purana associate the Buddha avatar with beauty.
 The Devibhagavata Purana states that Vishnu "became incarnate as the Buddha in order to stop the slaughter of animals and to destroy the sacrifices of the wicked."
 Likewise, the Vaishnava poet Jayadeva (12th century) states that Vishnu became Buddha out of compassion for animals and to end bloody sacrifices.

 Helmuth von Glasenapp held that the Buddha avatar myths came from a desire in Hinduism to absorb Buddhism peacefully.